martinlindhe/eqformat_pfs/format_pfs.md

 # PFS file format

-The file format called "PFS" in this document is an archive format used in Everquest.
+The file format called "PFS" in this document is an archive format used in EverQuest.
 Extensions: .s3d, .eqg, .pfs, .pak

 Every PFS has a "directory" entry, that contains the filenames